dolox/fallback/CONTRIBUTING.md

 - Comment your code, as if an amateur were reading it.
 - If changing/adding functionality add/update associated tests.

+**You're changes must pass the tests that are in place, otherwise they won't be accepted!**

 To check your coding style run `grunt lint` from the CLI.

 ---